toposware/docs/docs/learn/threshold-signature.md

 ## Digital Signature

 To prevent spamming, false identity and data tampering, Topos XCP leverages _digital signatures_ to ensure Certificates are attributed to the right originators—i.e. the blockchains that emit them to prove the validity of their state transitions—and that their integrity is retained during their propagation.
-As seen previously, signatures are included in Certificates and hence can be validated prior to verifying the Certificate validity.
+As seen previously, signatures are included in Certificates and hence can be validated prior to verifying the Certificate validity using a public key assigned to their origin side-chain.

+A basic digital signature allows an *individual* entity to sign a message.
+However, in blockchain environments we tent to distribute trust among the group of validators rather than single ones.
+That's why multi-signatures and threshold signatures are used by different blockchain projects.
+While multi signatures goves the signing authority to a predefined group of entities, in threshold signatures *any* group of signers with enough cardinality are able to sign.

 ## ICE-FROST